Welcome to Polmanarkivet

 Polmanarkivet (The Polman Archive) is the leading digital repository for the Polman family (ennobled Påhlman), with an extensive archive of digital collections, interactive exhibits, and research material.
 Here you will find letters, manuscripts, artefacts, maps, photographs & more.
 It is responsible for the collection and dissemination of items that might be of genealogical or historical value, particularly during the height of the Swedish Empire.
 It also houses the One-Name Study, which is registered with the Guild of One-Name Studies as a Category 1 study for the nominated surname, Polman and its variants.

-One may ask why focus on the Polmans?
-How were they so important?
-However, as they are part of my direct paternal lineage, it only made sense to delve into their history as far back as possible.
-While the Polmans may not have the same level of notoriety as their titled noble counterparts like the Sparre or Oxenstierna af Södermöre families, this actually makes their story all the more intriguing.
-Much of their history remains inaccessible — buried in archives and written in Swedish or German.
-Our goal is to bring this information to light and prove that their accomplishments were indeed significant in their time, but have been overlooked by history.
+Why focus on the Polmans?
+What makes them so important?
+The simple answer: we're interested in expanding cultural heritage rather than replicating past research.
+While the Polmans may not have the same level of notoriety as their titled noble counterparts like the De la Gardie, Oxenstierna, or Wrangel families, this actually makes their story even more fascinating.
+Much of their history remains inaccessible — buried in archives and written in Swedish or German and largely unknown.
+Our goal is to bring this information to light and show that their achievements were significant in their time, even if they've been overlooked or forgotten.

-We have relied on the many generous contributions from researchers and organisations worldwide — see a list of credits here.
+We have relied on the many generous contributions from researchers and organisations worldwide.

 If you have something to contribute, head this way.